BjarkeHautop/RCMDcheckFalsePositive/README.md

   stats::filter(x, rep(1, 3))
 }
 ```
-Neither of these solutions are ideal.

-The first one is a bit hacky and requires importing functions that are not
-actually used in the package, which pollutes NAMESPACE and can be confusing for users and maintainers.
-In theory
-this solution could even be impossible due to conflicts.

-The second one adds unnecessary code to the package, which can also be confusing,
-especially if using many packages inside the R6 class that are not detected by R CMD check.

-[^1]: Since stats is a base package, I technically don't need to add it in Imports, but this is besides the point.
+[^1]: Since `stats` is a base package, I technically don't need to include it in `Imports`, but that's beside the
-Replace the use of `stats::filter()` any other conflicts (e.g. just replace `stats::filter()` with `dplyr::filter()`
+point.
+If you replace `stats::filter()` with any other namespace conflict (for example, substituting
-in my example) and the issue is the same.
-I chose to only use base packages (except the needed R6 for the issue)
+`stats::filter()` with `dplyr::filter()` in my example), the issue remains the same.
+I used only base
-to replicate the issue I observed as minimal as possible.
+packages apart from the required `R6` package to reproduce the problem.